 10) Add a Few More National Parks to Your Itinerary

-Or you could head down to Hartz Mountains National Park and South Bruny National Park if you have more time.
+Or you could head down to Hartz Mountains National Park, the nearby Southwest National Park, and South Bruny National Park if you have more time.
+Check our list of what to do on Bruny Island for some inspiration.

 The Four Best Tasmanian Campsites You Won’t Want to Miss

-While you will come across plenty of amazing places while camping in Tasmania, these are the campgrounds that you definitely don’t want to miss!
+While you will come across plenty of amazing places while camping in Tasmania.
+Campsites are often the best accommodation options!
+These are the campgrounds that you definitely don’t want to miss.

 1) Fortescue Bay Camping Ground, Tasman National Park